jasozh/canari/README.md

 There are currently no plans to host a Flatpak repository.
 You can check this page periodically to download new releases.

 ## Building
 The recommended way to build Canari is through GNOME Builder.
-Visit the guide https://wiki.gnome.org/Newcomers/BuildProject to get started.
+Visit https://wiki.gnome.org/Newcomers/BuildProject to get started.